LASURI: Undergraduate research at las

 How LASURI works

-- Faculty members interested in working with an Undergraduate Research Assistant (URA) may go to the Undergraduate Research Experience (URE) website and create a research profile describing their work and what they expect from their URA.
-Faculty may also reach out to students directly.
+- Faculty members and undergraduate students interested in working on a student research project connect.
+Faculty interested in working with an undergraduate research assistant can create a research profile on the Undergraduate Research Experience (URE) website, describing their work and what they expect from their URA.
+Students may search for potential mentors there, but faculty and students may also reach out to each other directly.

 - Faculty mentors and students meet, determine if they would like to work together, design a specific student project and establish the expectations for the project.
 You may explore the type of questions included on the LASURI application to guide your discussions.
 Faculty mentors should help the student design the project and may help them prepare their application.